All Episodes

 Now all of a sudden, he's backtracking.

-And so Stacy Abrams is backtracking.
+And so Stacey Abrams is backtracking.

-And, you know, Raphael Warnock fact checked for claiming he never opposed voter ID laws is just lying.
+And, you know, Raphael Warnock, fact-checked for claiming he never opposed voter ID laws is just lying.

 Now she's saying she supports it.